forcedotcom/cli/releasenotes/README.md

 # Salesforce CLI Release Notes

-Here are the new and changed features in recent Salesforce CLI releases.

 We publish a new stable version of Salesforce CLI on Wednesdays.
 At the same time we also publish a release candidate which contains changes that will likely be in next week's stable release.
 We also publish nightly releases every night.
 Run `sf version` to display the version installed on your computer.

-If you installed Salesforce CLI using the installers, run `sf update` to update to the latest available stable version.
+If you installed Salesforce CLI using the installers or TAR files, run `sf update` to update to the latest available stable version.
 Check out these other update options:

 * Run `sf update stable-rc` to update to this week's release candidate and `sf update nightly` to update to the most recent nightly.
 To return to the stable version, run `sf update stable`.
 * Use the `--version` flag to update to an older version, such as `sf update --version 2.0.1`.